Ilan-07/Blockchain-Based-Decentralized-Chat-and-File-Transfer-in-Local-Area-Networks-/README.md

 ---

 ## 🏁 Conclusion
-This application offers a practical, classroom‑friendly view of **distributed integrity**, **peer coordination**, and **resilience**.
-With deduplication, cooldowns, and visual tamper flags, it’s ideal for demonstrating how blockchain‑style systems behave under failure and recovery.
+This system offers a practical exploration of Computer Network protocols, peer coordination, and blockchain integrity verification.
+By integrating rate-limited broadcasting, deduplication, heartbeats, and tamper alert recovery, it demonstrates how distributed communication can be both efficient and secure in a LAN environment — blending networking fundamentals with blockchain design.

 ---